Iwop-Mag/qr-attendance-app/README.md

 ## Purpose

-To improve the efficiency and accuracy of QR scanning through phone cameras of open-source code.
-To use React Native - Expo as the framework for an universal application installable through android and ios.
+To improve the efficiency and accuracy of QR scanning through phone cameras using open-source code.
+To use React Native - Expo as the framework for a universal application installable on Android and iOS.

 Lastly and mainly, to improve the efficiency of attendance taking and tracking of class representatives while adding ease of use for the client side; not limited to student reps but also to teachers who are willing to use this method inside or outside of tertiary education.

+## To be done

+-[ ] Dashboard
+-[ ] QR Scanner
+-[ ] Offline CSV Saving
+-[ ] Google Sheets API Integration